toczekmj/OcadoJavaInternshipTask/README.md

 - A `List<Product>`: This list contains `Product` objects instantiated from the JSON file.
 Each `Product` represents a product configuration as defined in the JSON.

+### Exceptions
+- If an exception occurs during the reading or parsing process, method produces IOException

 #### Implementation Details

 1. **Initialization**: A new empty list of `Product` objects is created.